-Home > Casino & games > Casino regulation > G2E: Lobbyists predict Texas’ odds of 2025 gaming expansion now ‘greater than 50%’
+Home > Casino & games > Casino regulation > G2E: Lobbyists predict Texas’ odds of 2025 gaming expansion now “greater than 50%”

-G2E: Lobbyists predict Texas’ odds of 2025 gaming expansion now ‘greater than 50%’
+G2E: Lobbyists predict Texas’ odds of 2025 gaming expansion now “greater than 50%”

 | By Jess Marquez

-Numerous years of political progress in Texas have made it so that the chances of passing gaming legislation in the 2025 session are better than ever, according to a panel of lobbyists Tuesday (8 October) at Las Vegas' Global Gaming Expo (G2E).
+Numerous years of political progress in Texas have made it so that the chances of passing gaming legislation in the 2025 session are better than ever, according to a panel of lobbyists on Tuesday (8 October) at Las Vegas' Global Gaming Expo (G2E).

 Tuesday’s discussion drew a packed house to hear about the latest progress in the Lone Star State.
 David Rittvo, principal at Tailored Hospitality Advisors, moderated the discussion alongside three heads of governmental relations: Andy Abboud of Las Vegas Sands (LVS), Rick Limardo of MGM Resorts and Caesar Fernandez of FanDuel.

-Abboud was the most bullish of the group, proclaiming several times that Texas gaming expansion is “inevitable.”
-Even if 2025 isn’t the year, he said, it will still be “another session of great progress.”
-When asked about the probability of passage next year, he asserted that it is now “greater than 50%.”
+Abboud was the most bullish of the group, proclaiming several times that Texas gaming expansion is “inevitable”.
+Even if 2025 isn’t the year, he said, it will still be “another session of great progress”.
+When asked about the probability of passage next year, he asserted that it is now “greater than 50%”.

 “We have to show this is viable in the senate and get the votes there,” he said.
-He later confirmed that “we’ve been told directly we don’t have the votes.”
+He later confirmed that “we’ve been told directly we don’t have the votes”.

 Fernandez added that the voter support for sports betting is there, citing polling data that said the majority of state voters want the right to vote on the issue.
 In terms of performance, he posited that the market would reach $250m in annual revenue and $1bn in tax revenue within five years.
-Currently, only New York produces similar figures, but its 51% tax rate is oft criticised.
+Currently, only New York produces similar figures, but its 51% tax rate is often criticised.

 Illegal market, neighbouring states